Bile Tolerance test is used to differentiate the streptococcus agalectiae from other gram positive cocci.

 4. Now compare both of the tubes for growth.
 If the bile tube shows growth, it means the test organism is bile tolerant.

-Bile Tolerance test Results
+Bile Tolerance Test Results

-• With 10% : Strep Salvarius
+• With 10%: Strep Salvarius

-Bile Tolerance test negative bacteria:
+Bile Tolerance tests negative bacteria:

-Leave a Reply
+Leave a Comment